 Harvesting lavender is simple, and the more you do it, the more you’ll get.
-In this post, you’ll learn what part of the plant to harvest, and the best time to do it.
-Then I’ll show you exactly how to harvest lavender buds and leaves, and give you tips for storing lavender too.
+In this post, you’ll learn what part to cut, and the best time to do it.
+Then I’ll show you exactly how to pick the buds and leaves, and give you tips for storing them too.

 Lavender is a beautiful and highly fragrant herb that is extremely popular for it’s calming effect.
 Lots of gardeners love growing lavender in their home garden for the bright purple flowers alone.

-But many new gardeners are unsure about harvesting lavender plants.
-In fact, a few of the most common questions I get are “What part of lavender do you harvest?” and “When is the best time to harvest lavender?“.
+But many new gardeners are unsure about harvesting lavender.
+In fact, a few of the most common questions I get are “What part of lavender do you harvest?” and “When is the best time to do it?“.

-The good news is that, once you know the answers to these questions, and I show you how to harvest lavender, you’ll see just how easy it is!
+The good news is that, once you know the answers to these questions, and I show you how, you’ll see just how easy it is!

 What Part Of Lavender Do You Harvest?

-Most people use lavender for the flowers, but the leaves are also edible.
-Below I will show you how to harvest both.
+The part of lavender that most people harvest are the flower buds, but the leaves are also edible.
+Below I will show you how to pick them both.

-One thing to note… the leaves smell as good as the flowers, but they have a different flavor.
-So, keep that in mind before deciding which part of lavender to harvest.
+One thing to note… the leaves smell as good as the buds, but they have a different flavor.
+So, keep that in mind before deciding which part you want to try.

 When To Harvest Lavender

-You can harvest it any time during the day.
-But be sure to cut lavender flowers before the buds open for the best fragrance and flavor.
-You can harvest them after they bloom too, the oils just won’t be as strong.
+You can harvest lavender any time during the day.
+But be sure to cut the flowers before the buds open for the best fragrance and flavor.
+You can also pick them after they bloom, but the oils won’t be as strong.

-Since lavender blooms throughout the growing season, you will get several harvests from it during the summer.
-And, cutting the flowers regularly encourages even more blooms!
+Since most types bloom throughout the season, you will be able to pick from them almost continuously for a good part of summer.
+Cutting the flowers regularly encourages even more blooms!

-If you want to cut sprigs of leaves, the best time is right after the stem is done blooming, or at the same time as you harvest the flower.
+If you want to cut sprigs of leaves, you can pinch them off at any time.
+But the best time to do it is right after the stem is done blooming, or at the same time as you cut the flower.

 Related Post: How To Grow Lavender From Seed & When To Plant